-*- coding: utf-8 -*-

 if n_nan > 0:

-X = np.r_[X, np.full((n_nan, n_features), np.NaN)]
+X = np.r_[X, np.full((n_nan, n_features), np.nan)]

-y = np.r_[y, np.full((n_nan), np.NaN)]
+y = np.r_[y, np.full((n_nan), np.nan)]

 if n_inf > 0:

-X = np.r_[X, np.full((n_inf, n_features), np.infty)]
+X = np.r_[X, np.full((n_inf, n_features), np.inf)]

-y = np.r_[y, np.full((n_inf), np.infty)]
+y = np.r_[y, np.full((n_inf), np.inf)]

 return X, y